Department of Nursing/Division of Health and Natural Sciences

 M.S.N., William Paterson University

 Prof Agnihotri started working as a Nursing Assistant/Patient Care Technician at Saint Clare's Health Services.
 After completing his Associates in Applied Science in Nursing here at County College of Morris, he landed a job as a Critical Care Staff Nurse.
 In 1996, he became the Nurse Epidemiologist at the same hospital.
 When he earned his Master of Science in Nursing (Nurse Practitioner Track) in 2001, he worked with multiple hats as a critical care staff nurse, nurse epidemiologist and as a Nurse Practitioner.
 In 2003, he joined the Nursing Department here at CCM.
-More recently, he has become an adjunct clinical instructor at William Paterson University.
+More recently, he has become a part time clinical instructor at William Paterson University.

 Professor Agnihotri has published the following articles: